 Dad, thanks for the gift of travel

-It’s Fathers’ Day.
-I was lucky, I had a father who got me traveling and I am still traveling.
+It’s Fathers’ Day tomorrow.
+I was lucky, I had a father who gave me the gift of travel and I am still traveling.
 Plus, besides travel and a chance to see another side of the world, his advice on work and life still rings true.

 Some might say, “poor soul,” but I reveled in the change and every time we moved our family grew stronger because that was our constant.

 From Montgomery, Alabama, my family moved to Falls Church, Virginia.
 Then, we headed to Naples, Italy, on an old troop transport, The Hodges.
 We lived in Naples for four years.

 My first foreign gift of travel was to Naples, Italy

 I remember learning to ride a bike on the roof of our apartment building.
 I got warm milk squirted into my face by the farmer’s wife who lived behind our apartment building.
 I started school in an Italian kindergarten wearing a smock and bow.
 My brother and I watched the Naples Grand Prix roar in a circle around our apartment.
 We went underground to visit the catacombs.
 As kids, we clambered around the ruins of Pompeii and ran races around the towering Greek ruins of Paestum.
 The family spread towels and watched the 4th of July fireworks over the military beach.
 And, we bounded on whitecaps while sailing on the small boats between downtown Naples and the Isle of Capri.